University of Canberra: Bruce

 The university's main campus is located in the suburb of Bruce and covers 296 acre of buildings, ovals, gardens, lawns, car parks, roads, walkways, and sculptures.
 The campus is notable for its native gardens and the presence of kangaroos.
 There are over 29 buildings dedicated to teaching, research, and administration for the disciplines, faculties and business units.
 These buildings are concentrated around the main concourse.
 Each building is numbered and many do not hold any title or namesake.
 At the northern end of the campus is the University of Canberra Hospital which focuses on rehabilitation.

 Facilities

 The Refectory is located in Building 1, operated by UCX (the student union).
 It provides a food court, general shop, pool tables, and lounges, and is also a concert venue.
 Upstairs there are study rooms which can be booked by students and staff.

-The Hub is located under the main concourse, providing a café, hairdressing salon, tattoo parlour, 87.8 UCFM student radio station studio, and social enterprise hub.
+The Hub is located under the main concourse, providing a café, hairdressing salon, tattoo parlour, and social enterprise hub.
 A bar, convenience store, and several eateries are also available near the student residences.

 A sport and fitness centre is located in Building 29 with gym facilities and is home to Brumbies Rugby administration.
 There are basketball and squash courts nearby in Building 4, and various sporting ovals.

+Two radio studios are located in Building 9.
+These studios are home to UCFM, UC's student radio station.

 Other sites

-The university has satellite campuses in the following locations:
+The university has satellite campuses in the following locations Campus locations: